remfcs/Planning-Generator/README.md

         │   ├── backup_database.sqlites3        Backup Database
         │   └── database.sqlites3               Database
         │
-        ├── dist/                               Folder with all the dependency libraries │   └── [Other folders & files]
+        ├── dist/                               Folder with all the dependencies' libraries │   └── [Other folders & files]
         │
-        ├── env/                                Folder with all the dependency libraries │   └── [Other files]
+        ├── env/                                Folder with all file to install or update the dependencies │   └── [Other files]
         │
         ├── Graphical_Interface/